rumkin/pill/readme.md

 ### No script inside of the content element

 Script elements placed inside of your content element wouldn't be evaluated after loading.
-You should place all scripts on top of yout page or run JS manually.
+You should place all scripts on top of your page or run JS manually.
 This behavior prevents your site from memory licks and race conditions caused by inner scripts different lifetime.

 ## API